 Now, don’t get me wrong, it’s incredibly important that these stories are discussed in an open forum.
 Consumers absolutely have the right to know what they are eating.
 The problem is we all constantly have the wool pulled over our eyes.
 We go from one shocking headline to the other.
 The only way to get out of the cycle is to remove yourself from the mainstream.
 It’s not such a scary prospect, I promise.

 Our definition of ‘eating well’ at Pipers Farm is relatively simple.
-It’s a combination of a few simple steps that will hopefully give you the confidence in taking control of how you spend your money and how you feed yourself and others.
+It’s a combination of a few simple steps that will hopefully give you the confidence in taking control of your budget, your diet and your family's.

 Eat less, but eat better